Childcare - a follow up inquiry

 Background

-The Equality and Social Justice Committee is undertaking follow up work on its inquiry into childcare and parental employment which was concluded in January 2022.
+The Equality and Social Justice Committee undertook follow up work on its inquiry into childcare and parental employment which was concluded in January 2022.

-The Committee is revisiting this area to see what progress has been made and what work there is still to do, to improve childcare provision in Wales.
+The Committee revisited this area to see what progress has been made and what work there is still to do, to improve childcare provision in Wales.

 Terms of reference

-The terms of reference for the inquiry are to examine:
+The terms of reference for the inquiry were to examine:

 >>>>